MikeSpa/ethernaut/README.md

 Each level also has a brownie script to test the hack locally and on the real level instance on the rinkeby testnet.
 When necessary, attack contract are also provided.
 I tried to use solidity contract as much as possible to attack instead of relying on Web3 command.

+## Files

+The "contracts" folder contains for each level its own folder with the solidity code of the level, the code of the attack contract and a writeup to explain the exploit.
+In the "scripts" folder, each level has its own brownie script that deploy the attack contract and perform the attack.

 # 1 Fallout

 We need to take ownership of the contract and withdraw its balance.